 The University of North Carolina Asheville (the “University”) is dedicated to maintaining a healthy working and learning environment.
 Smoking is prohibited inside University buildings, facilities, and residence halls.
 Smoking is also prohibited in all outdoor areas within the University Heights loop around campus, except for in areas designated as smoking areas.
 Smoking will also be prohibited within 100 feet of University buildings, outdoor athletic facilities, and outdoor recreation facilities.
 The only exception to this 100-foot rule is outside University Residence Halls, where outdoor designated smoking areas may be closer to buildings for the purpose of resident safety.

-For the purpose of this policy, smoking is defined as burning any type of tobacco product including, but not limited to, cigarettes, cigars, cigarillos, pipes, and bidis.
+For the purpose of this policy, smoking is defined as burning or vaporizing any type of tobacco or nicotine product including, but not limited to, cigarettes, e-cigarettes, cigars, cigarillos, pipes, bidis, vape pens, and mods.

 The University will post signs about the policy appropriately throughout campus.